Miss Cook Islands

-The Miss Cook Islands is the national beauty pageant in the Cook Islands in under Miss Cook Islands Association (MCIA).
-The current reigning titleholder is Tajiya Sahay who was crowned in October 2019.
+The Miss Cook Islands is the national beauty pageant in the Cook Islands organised by the Miss Cook Islands Association (MCIA).

 History

 Early

-The Maine Kuki Airani (Miss Cook Islands) national pageant was held for the first time in 1960 and was usually happening in every two years.
-In the Miss Cook Islands pageant, beauty encompasses physical attributes and qualities that are seen to represent the community at large; respectability, talent and commitment to Cook Islands value.
-An yet, competing for the representative role of Miss Cook Islands necessitates that the participants negotiate contradictory moral proscriptions that define Cook Islands femininity.
+The pageant was held for the first time in 1960 and was usually held every two years.
+The pageant encompasses physical attributes and qualities that are seen to represent the community at large; respectability, talent and commitment to Cook Islands value.

 International competitions

 In 1998 the Miss Cook Islands franchised the Miss Universe and Miss South Pacific licenses.
-The Miss Cook Islands was patronized by Pa Te Ariki Upokotini Marie and Ui Ariki.
+The pageant was patronized by Pa Te Ariki Upokotini Marie and Ui Ariki.
 Between 1983 and 1999 the Miss Cook Islands winners went to the Miss Universe competition.

-Today, Miss Cook Islands is patronised by the First Lady - Mrs Akaiti Puna - the wife of Prime Minister - Hon.
-Henry Puna.
-Miss Cook Islands Association ('MCIA') is a non-profit organisation that owns and operates the Miss Cook Islands Pageant, based on Rarotonga, the Cook Islands.
-It has evolved into a professionally operated pageant with a passion & focus on developing young Cook Islands women to be the best versions of themselves; and giving them opportunities to showcase their talent & skill on a world stage.
+Today, the pageant is patronised by the First Lady Akaiti Puna, the wife of Prime Minister Henry Puna.

+The Miss Cook Islands association is a non-profit organisation that owns and operates the pageant, based on Rarotonga, the Cook Islands.
+It has evolved into a professionally operated pageant with a passion and focus on developing young Cook Islands women to be the best versions of themselves; and giving them opportunities to showcase their talent & skill on a world stage.

-'Identity & Heritage' are the core themes of Miss Cook Islands as the pageant strives to ignite cultural pride & self-worth in Cook Islands youth.
-The main sponsors of the pageant include the Government of the Cook Islands and the largest companies in the Cook Islands.
-Every year the Miss Cook Islands prepares the Top 3 to Miss World, Miss International and Miss Grand International competitions.
-2018, 2nd Runner up will represent the country at Miss Grand International; 1st Runner up will represent the country at Miss International; Miss Cook Islands will represent the country at Miss World.
-2020 will see the return of Miss Cook Islands to Miss Universe, in addition to Miss World and Miss Grand International 2020.
-Miss Cook Islands 2019 Coronation is scheduled for Saturday 26 October 2019 at the National Auditorium at Rarotonga, Cook Islands.
+'Identity & Heritage' are the core themes of the pageant, as it strives to ignite cultural pride and self-worth in Cook Islands youth.
+The main sponsors of the pageant include the government of the Cook Islands and the largest companies in the islands.
+Every year the pageant sends its top three to Miss World, Miss International and Miss Grand International competitions.
+In 2018, the second runner up will represent the country at Miss Grand International.
+The first runner up will represent the country at Miss International.
+The winner will represent the country at Miss World.
+2020 will see the return of the pageant to Miss Universe, in addition to Miss World and Miss Grand International 2020.
+Miss Cook Islands 2019 coronation is scheduled for Saturday 26 October 2019 at the National Auditorium at Rarotonga, Cook Islands.